 Rembrandt was listed on the Johannesburg Stock Exchange in 1956.

 In 1972, the overseas tobacco interests of Rembrandt were consolidated in Rothmans International, which was listed on the London Stock Exchange.

 Since the 1970s Rembrandt expanded its interests outside tobacco, wine and spirits with investments in various other economic sectors in South Africa, amongst which were banking and financial services, mining, printing and packaging, medical services, engineering and food interests.

 During 1993, Rembrandt co-founded South Africa’s first cellular telephony company, Vodacom, which was eventually disposed of in 2006 by VenFin Limited (VenFin).
 In 1995, Rembrandt and Richemont consolidated their respective tobacco interests in Rothmans International, at the time the world’s fourth largest cigarette manufacturer, which was then delisted, and then in 1999 merged these interests with those of British American Tobacco plc (BAT), the world’s second largest cigarette producer.
-Since then the investment in BAT was held through a joint holding company in which Rembrandt (Remgro’s predecessor) and Richemont held 33⅓% and 66⅔% respectively.
+Since then the investment in BAT has been held through a joint holding company in which Rembrandt (Remgro’s predecessor) and Richemont held 33⅓% and 66⅔% respectively.
 Following the above restructuring, Rembrandt became a pure investment holding company.

-During November 2009 Remgro and VenFin merged again, adding media and technology interests to the Group’s investments.
+In November 2009 Remgro and VenFin merged again, adding media and technology interests to the Group’s investments.

 In June 2015 Remgro facilitated Mediclinic International Limited’s (Mediclinic) acquisition of a 29.9% stake in Spire Healthcare Group plc and participated in a Mediclinic rights issue.
 Mediclinic and Al Noor Hospitals Group plc combined in February 2016.